Ardent10/Ardent10/README.md

 💬 &nbsp;I’m looking to collaborate on OpenSource Projects.\
 ✉️ &nbsp;You can shoot me an email at zak786khan@gmail.com!
 I'll try to respond ASAP.\
 ⚽ &nbsp;Fun fact I am a Pro Footballer.!\
-💻 &nbsp;Vist my portfolio to know more about me [Zakariya](https://zakariya-ardent10.vercel.app).
+💻 &nbsp;Vist my [Portfolio](https://zakariya-ardent10.vercel.app) to know more about me.
 I'm open to feedback and suggestions!

 ##